wheelroom/wheelroom/packages/boilerplate/src/wheelroom/README.md

 Things global to the boilerplate.
 Like reset styling that appears on the body element.

+## Lib

+Common functionality like utility and library methods are located here.

 ## Parsers

 Some fields need parsing.
 Converting new lines to `<br />` elements or parsing a